Resolving Stanley's conjecture on $k$-fold acyclic complexes: Construction

-For any two triangles from \eqref{FourTriangles} there is a unique pair of triangles in \eqref{TrianglePairs} so that the four triangles together form a complex isomorphic to \(\Upsilon\) from Example \ref{RelativeExample}.
-For example, the two triangles \(\{ABI, CDJ\}\) from \eqref{FourTriangles} together with \(\{ABC,BCD\}\) form a complex isomorphic to \(\Upsilon\).
-Given these four triangles, we glue a copy of \(\Sigma\) to \(\Gamma\) along this \(\Upsilon\) in the natural way.
+For any pair of triangles from \eqref{FourTriangles} there is a unique pair of triangles in \eqref{TrianglePairs} so that the four triangles together form a complex isomorphic to \(\Upsilon\) from Example~\ref{RelativeExample}.
+For example, the two triangles \(\{ABI, CDJ\}\) from \eqref{FourTriangles} together with \(\{ABC,BCD\}\) from \eqref{TrianglePairs} form a complex isomorphic to \(\Upsilon\).
+For these four triangles, we will glue a copy of \(\Sigma\) to \(\Gamma\) along this \(\Upsilon\) in the natural way.

 We obtain \(\Delta\) as the result of gluing six copies of \(\Sigma\) to \(\Gamma\) in this way, one for each choice of two triangles from \eqref{FourTriangles}.
-For clarity, we list all the facets of \(\Delta\) that are not in \(\Gamma\).
+For clarity, we list all of the facets of \(\Delta\) that are not in \(\Gamma\).

-It is straightforward to verify that \(\Delta\) is 2-fold acyclic and that \(\Gamma\) is an induced subcomplex of \(\Delta\).
-It only remains to be shown that $(\Delta,\Gamma)$ is not decomposable into rank $2$ boolean intervals; then we can apply Theorem \ref{GoodAcycUnicornSoup} to construct our counterexample.
+It is straightforward to verify that \(\Delta\) is 2-fold acyclic (see our Sage code \cite{linprog}) and that \(\Gamma\) is an induced subcomplex of \(\Delta\).
+It only remains to be shown that $(\Delta,\Gamma)$ is not decomposable into rank $2$ boolean intervals; then we can apply Theorem~\ref{GoodAcycUnicornSoup} to construct our counterexample.

-\begin{theorem} $\Phi = (\Delta,\Gamma)$ is not rank $2$ boolean decomposable. \end{theorem} The following proof follows a similar structure to the proof of Theorem \ref{GoodAcycUnicornSoup}. \begin{proof} The face poset of $\Phi$ contains six copies of the face poset of $\Psi$, one for each of the copies of $\Sigma$ that was glued in above.
+\begin{theorem} $\Phi = (\Delta,\Gamma)$ is not rank $2$ boolean decomposable. \end{theorem} The following proof follows a similar structure to the proof of Theorem~\ref{GoodAcycUnicornSoup}. \begin{proof} The face poset of $\Phi$ contains six copies of the face poset of $\Psi$, one for each of the copies of $\Sigma$ that was glued in above.
 Each of the six copies of $\Psi$ is not rank $2$ boolean decomposable, so each requires at least $4$ additional faces to possibly be rank $2$ boolean decomposable, a total of \(24\) faces.
 These six copies of $\Psi$ are pairwise disjoint and pairwise incomparable.
 The only faces of $\Phi$ not contained in a copy of $\Psi$ are the intervals $[I,ABI]$, $[J,CDJ]$, $[K,EFK]$, and $[L,GHL]$.
-Since $\Phi$ is precisely these \(16\) faces, there are not enough faces for every copy of \(\Psi\) to become rank \(2\) boolean decomposable, so \(\Phi\) is not decomposable into rank $2$ boolean intervals. \end{proof}
+These \(16\) additional faces are not sufficient for every copy of \(\Psi\) to become rank \(2\) boolean decomposable, so \(\Phi\) is not decomposable into rank $2$ boolean intervals. \end{proof}

-Since $f(\Gamma) = (1, 8, 22, 24, 9)$, Theorem \ref{GoodAcycUnicornSoup} immediately implies that $\Omega_{17}$ is a counterexample to Conjecture \ref{DiamondConjecture}, since \(17>64/4\).
+Since $f(\Gamma) = (1, 8, 22, 24, 9)$, Theorem~\ref{GoodAcycUnicornSoup} immediately implies that $\Omega_{17}$ is a counterexample to Conjecture~\ref{DiamondConjecture}, since \(17>64/4\).